 You can progress from the basic kettlebell swing to a unilateral single-arm kettlebell swing.

-This exercise becomes much more difficult for your core because you have to maintain your shoulders and hips square and keep your spine stable despite the load being on one side.
+This exercise becomes much more challenging for your core because you must maintain your shoulders and hips square and keep your spine stable, despite the load being on one side.

-There will be some amount of rotation that occurs, but you should try to keep your core tight so that there is as close to a mirror image across your body as possible in terms of the positioning of your joints.
+There will be some amount of rotation that occurs, but try to keep your core tight so that there is as close to a mirror image across your body as possible in terms of joint positioning.

 #3: Kettlebell Goblet Squats

-It is also a good beginner-friendly kettlebell exercise.
+It is also a good beginner-friendly movement.
 Advanced athletes can go super heavy and focus on moving as slowly as possible.

 In other words, use a kettlebell weight that you can only handle for 4 to 6 reps, but try to draw out the entire length of the set as much as you can.
 The slower you move, the more muscle fibers you activate, leading to greater mass and strength gains.